How to get rid of moles – 4 humane ways and the harmful methods to always avoid

 (Image credit: Getty Images / DamianKuzdak)

-Castor oil can upset a mole's digestive system and cause them to itch – causing any pain to moles is not an effective way of dissuading them from your yard.
+Castor oil can upset a mole's digestive system and cause them to itch.
+Causing any pain to moles is not an effective way of dissuading them from your yard.

 2. Don’t use mothballs to deter moles

 Whilst these gases are not as harmful to moles as they are to moths, they will not completely remove the mole problem.
 Instead, they are more likely to force them to dig alternative tunnels.
-Due to moth balls' toxic nature, they are also likely to harm the plants you are trying to protect.
+Due to mothballs' toxic nature, they are also likely to harm the plants you are trying to protect.

-What causes moles to come into your yard?
+What brings moles to your yard?

 Moles are insectivores and burrow to feast on a variety of grubs such as earthworms, ants, and crickets.
-They require quite a lot of food to survive and can therefore dig immense tunnels and holes in your yard in search of insects in very short periods of time.
+They require quite a lot of food to survive and can therefore dig immense tunnels and holes in your yard in search of insects in very short periods.
+A high insect and grub population in your soil will attract moles to your yard.
+Moles will not tend to leave an area on their own until their food source runs out.

 Chiana Dickson